anvil-ui/anvil/README.md

 ## Anvil quickstart

-Normally you would write your layouts in XMLs, then you get your views by their IDs and set their listeners, finally you would observe your data and modify view properties as your data changes.
+Normally you would write your layouts in XMLs, then get your views by their IDs and set their listeners, finally you would observe your data and modify view properties as your data changes.

-Anvil simplifies most this boring routine.
+Anvil simplifies most of this boring routine.

 First, declare your layout, assign event listeners and bind data: